 Students of church history should be exposed to the amazing diversity of expression in the Christian faith.
 To that end, you are required to sign up for and read three issues of Christian History and Biography (a topically oriented journal) that are not related to the biography you intend to read.
-Write a 300-400 word reflection on each issue, answering the following questions:
+Read the list of issues, and send me an e-mail this week with your four or five top choices.
+I will compile and distribute a master list with everyone's three assigned issues.

-- 1. Why did you expect to find in your particular issue of Christian History and Biography? - 2.
-What impressed or moved you about the what you read in the issue?
+Once you have your list, read each of the journal issues in full.
+Write a 300-400 word reflection on each journal issue, answering the following questions:

-- 3. What was the main idea in the issue? - 4.
+- 1. Briefly, why did you select this particular journal issue of Christian History and Biography?
+What did you expect to find? - 2.
+What impressed you as important and what moved you about what you read? - 3.
+What was the main idea the editor wanted to get across? - 4.
 How did what you read challenge or support what you previously thought about the person or topic of the edition?

-Do not choose issues that overlap with the biography you plan to read, or you will not get credit for them.
+Again, do not choose issues that overlap with the biography you plan to read, or you will not get credit for them.
 Be sure to write your responses in your own words.
-Please use examples, references, or short quotations to support your answers.
-Follow the AUC-NUC History Department Style Guide format.
+Please use examples, references, or short quotations to support your answers (to note your source, which is simply the journal issue you're reflecting on, put the relevant page numbers in parentheses).
 Compile all three reflection papers into one document.
 Include a title page with your information, the course information, the assignment name, the three issue numbers and titles, and the date.

-My assessment will be based on the quality of your understanding of the material in your Christian History& Biography issues, the level of engagement with the people/topics you are reading about, and the quality of your writing.
-Completed assignments will be posted on the course website, so we all have access to lots of information about various aspects of Christian history.
+My assessment will be based on the quality of your understanding of the material in your Christian History& Biography issues, the level of engagement with the people or topics you are reading about, and the quality of your writing.

-Due on Monday, 5 March 2007, electronically in the course website drop box.
-Late papers will be penalized one letter grade (i.e. A to B, B+ to C+).
+Due on Monday, 3 March 2008, as a Word document sent to me via e-mail.
+Late papers will be penalized one letter grade (i.e. A to B, B+ to C+, etc.).